IlikeChooros/CLife/script.md

 	1. First step to ML
 	2. Digit recognition
 	3. Optimizing the gradient descent with multithreading and GPU
-	4. How to visualize the network (SFML tutorial)
+	4. How to visualize the network and learning process

 ## First step to ML